Thanksgiving Dressing is the Queen of all sides. It’s savory, comforting, and packed with extras like onions, sausage and mushrooms.

 Bake dressing at 350 degrees for 30 minutes until golden brown and crunchy on top.
 Feel free to leave out any veggie or meat you don’t like, but this version is definitely our family’s favorite.

 If you have any leftovers, be sure to try my Leftover Turkey Bake.
-I like it even better than turkey day!
+I like it even better than the sides on turkey day.

 Happy Thanksgiving from our home to yours!